-As a small business/start up you are always in a rush to grow your business.
-The entire focus is on bringing the vision to reality rather than building a strong legal base.
-As a result, you often neglect the importance of entering into business contracts.
-In fact, most start-ups rely simply on trust and verbal agreements when conducting business in their relationships with shareholders, partners, suppliers and customers.
-However, not documenting such agreements and understandings properly can prove fatal to business and brand image in the event of a dispute/litigation.
+As a small business/startup your priority is to grow your business and maximise profits – it is easy to neglect the legal aspects that are tedious, but equally as important.
+A lot of start-ups even rely merely on trust and verbal agreements when conducting business in their relationships with shareholders, partners, suppliers, and customers rather than taking time to draft contracts.
+You must understand that failure to document these agreements and understandings properly can prove fatal to business and brand image in the event of a dispute/litigation.

-Most small business owners/ start-up founders are unaware of what contracts their businesses need to protect their relationship with other parties.
-We have identified below 10 essential business documents for start-ups and small businesses while starting out and conducting business operations:
+Most small business owners/ start-up founders are unaware of which contracts their businesses need to protect their relationships with other parties.
+This is understandable – don’t worry, we have a list of the 10 essential business documents for start-ups and small businesses while starting and conducting business operations:

-It is crucial to have a central repository of the most common business contracts that a small business/start up will need to kick-start and run the business operation while protecting their business’s interest in any unforeseeable legal battles.
-However, most business owners do not know where to obtain these templates.
+It is crucial to have templates of common business contracts.
+However, most business owners do not know where to obtain templates.

 The most obvious way is to instruct a law firm to prepare business contract templates for you.
-This would easily cost tens of thousands of dollar and many start-ups and small businesses may not have the financial resources to do so.
-For businesses that would like to save on time and costs or without a legal budget, an alternative way is to create business documents through DocPro.
-This article lists out the links to the relevant business contract templates where you can tailor them to your need and download them in Word format.
+However, this costs upwards of tens of thousands of dollars and many start-ups do not have the financial resources for this.
+For businesses that would like to save on time and costs or without a legal budget, an alternative is to create business documents through DocPro.
+We will be providing you with links to all the relevant business contract templates you need.
+They are completely customizable, meaning you can tailor them to your needs and simply download them in Word format when you’re done.

-Are you running a small business/start-up without agreements?
-Here is a list of 10 business contracts templates you need to kick-start and run your small business/Start up:
+If you are running a small business/start-up and do not know how to draft business contracts, do not worry, here is a list of the 10 essential business contracts templates you need to kick-start and run your small business:

-If you are starting a business with another person then you need to put in place a Shareholder Agreement.
+If you are starting a business with another person, you need to enter a Shareholder Agreement.
 It regulates the relationship between the company, its shareholders, and directors and governs how your business will be managed.